ClementNerma/Rave/docs/books/concepts.md

 ### A global overview

 The toolchain is split into several modules, each with its own task.
-Some of them (like the builder) are themselves split into sub-modules (sometimes even more).
+Some of them (like the analyzer) are themselves split into sub-modules (sometimes even more).

-When dealing with a SilverNight source code, the toolchain will first convert it to an AST (standing for _Abstract Syntax Tree_) using the _builder_, and then check this AST and make a SRT (standing for _SilverNight Runnable Tree_) using the _checker_.
+When dealing with a SilverNight source code, the toolchain will first convert it to an AST (standing for _Abstract Syntax Tree_) using the _analyzer_, and then check this AST and make a SRT (standing for _SilverNight Runnable Tree_) using the _checker_.
 Finally, after being optionally passed to the _optimizer_ to eliminate dead code and optimize the program, it will be gave to one of the _converters_: the compiler, the interpreter, or a transpiler.

 _NOTE :_ All across this book, we will often use the _trusted_ term (mostly on source code transformations).